ElvinQad/WRM/docs/brownfield-architecture/3-proposed-architecture.md

 4. The `AgentService` sends the text to an AI model to extract intent and entities (title, time).
 5. The `AgentService` calls the `TicketsService` to create the new ticket in the database.
 6. The backend sends a success response to the frontend, which updates the Redux store and displays the new ticket on the timeline.

+### User Switches to Monthly View

+1. User selects "Monthly" from the timeline view dropdown in the frontend.
+2. The `TimelineView` component detects the view change and dispatches an action to the Redux `timelineSlice`.
+3. A thunk in the slice calls the `APIService` to send a `GET` request to `/api/tickets/aggregated` with date range parameters.
+4. The backend's `TicketsController` receives the request and calls the `TicketAggregationService`.
+5. The `TicketAggregationService` queries the database and generates summary data (e.g., daily ticket counts, total durations).
+6. The backend returns aggregated data, and the Redux store is updated, re-rendering the timeline with monthly summary view.